Podcast: Expert exchanges – HRR in mPC

 Disclosures: Consulting engagements with Astellas, AstraZeneca, Bayer, Bristol Myers Squibb, Curium, Dendreon, Exact Sciences, Exelixis, Johnson & Johnson, Lantheus, Merck, Novartis, Pfizer, Sumitomo Pharma, Telix, and Tolmar.
 Research collaborations with Astellas, Bayer, Lantheus, Merck, Novartis, Pfizer, Sumitomo Pharma, and Telix.

-Developed by EPG Health.
-This content has been developed independently of the sponsor, Pfizer, which has had no editorial input into the content.
-EPG Health received funding from the sponsor to help provide healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
-This content is intended for healthcare professionals only.
+This content has been developed independently by Medthority who previously received educational funding from Pfizer in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.